 The course consists of following elements:

-The course is centred around your clinical work, where you will be seeing a patient for once weekly psychotherapy in the NHS for a period of 18 months.
+The course is centred around your clinical work, where you will be seeing a patient for psychotherapy once a week in the NHS for a period of 18 months.
 If needed, suitable placements can be arranged through your course tutor.
 All staff teaching on the course are experienced practising psychoanalytic psychotherapists.

-You will meet in a supervision group with two other students and a supervisor on a weekly basis throughout the first two years (although sometimes this might continue in the third year if clinical work has not been completed).
+You will meet in a small supervision group with a supervisor on a weekly basis throughout the first two years (although sometimes this might continue in the third year if clinical work has not been completed).
 You will take it in turn to present detailed sessions of your work with the patient for psychotherapy.
-The focus is on developing the basic clinical skills of psychotherapy – maintaining the setting, understanding transference and countertransference, formulating interpretations, risk assessment and management and appropriate record keeping.
+The focus is on developing the basic clinical skills of psychotherapy – maintaining the setting, understanding transference and countertransference, formulating interpretations, risk assessment and management, and appropriate record keeping.

 Theory seminars take place weekly in a group of 20-25 students with a series of different seminar leaders.
 The aim is to introduce you to fundamental psychoanalytic concepts and texts, looking at these both historically and with reference to different theoretical traditions.
 There is reading to be undertaken prior to each seminar.

 Three or four seminars are held in the autumn term of the third year to help you develop a dissertation proposal which is then submitted for approval.
-You will be required to work independently, but with a dissertation supervisor, over the spring term to write a dissertation, usually based on your clinical work in the preceding years, for submission at the beginning of the summer term.
+You will be required to work independently with a dissertation supervisor to write a dissertation over the spring term, usually based on your clinical work in the preceding years, for submission at the beginning of the summer term.

 This course will:

 • help you to gain a deeper understanding of your clinical work and dynamics in clinical settings through approaching these from a psychoanalytic point of view.
 This can be taken back to work situations and applied in a range of settings other than actual psychotherapy.